Have You Ever Seen the Rain

-"Have You Ever Seen the Rain" is a song by American rock band Creedence Clearwater Revival, written by John Fogerty and released as a single in 1971 from the album Pendulum (1970).
+"Have You Ever Seen the Rain" is a song by the American rock band Creedence Clearwater Revival, written by John Fogerty and released as a single in 29 December 1970 from the album Pendulum (1970).
 The song charted highest in Canada, reaching number one on the RPM 100 national singles chart in March 1971.
-In the U.S., in the same year it peaked at number eight on the Billboard Hot 100 singles chart.
+In the U.S., it peaked at number eight on the Billboard Hot 100 singles chart the same year.

 On the Cash Box pop chart, it peaked at number three.
 In the UK, it reached number 36.
 It was the group's eighth gold-selling single.
 Cash Box called the song "as close to a ballad as anything from CCR."
 In March 2023, the song surpassed one billion streams on Spotify.

-Fogerty released a live version of the song on his The Long Road Home - In Concert DVD which was recorded at the Wiltern Theatre in Los Angeles, California, on September 15, 2005.
+Fogerty released a live version of the song on his The Long Road Home – In Concert DVD which was recorded at the Wiltern Theatre in Los Angeles, California, on September 15, 2005.
 On the 2013 John Fogerty album Wrote a Song for Everyone, a new recording of the song featuring Alan Jackson was included.

-For the band's 50th anniversary, Craft Recordings released an official music video to the song.
+For the band's 50th anniversary, Craft Recordings released an official music video for the song.
 Directed by Laurence Harlan Jacobs and filmed entirely in Montana, the video stars Sasha Frolova, Jack Quaid, and Erin Moriarty.